 Ball State University's Annual Campus Security Report is the result of the effort of many people on campus.
-Each year individuals from the aforementioned offices submit data for inclusion in the annual crime statistics.
+Each year individuals from the aforementioned offices are solicited by email with information about their roles and obligations in reporting, instructions for reporting, and a solicitation for any crimes that may have been reported to them.
+Specific information about the alleged crime such as date, time, location, and description are requested including knowledge of whether the crime had been reported to police.
+This information is used to reconcile multiple reports of crimes to avoid counting any report more than once.
 No formal police report is required for a crime to be included in the statistics.
 Every effort is made to ensure that all persons required to report in fact do so and that our statistics are as accurate as possible.